matthew-james-laidlaw/golox/README.md

 ###### Iterative Fibonacci
 A terrible iterative algorithm for calculating fibonacci numbers.
 This implementation of Lox does not yet support returning from functions.
 Thus, recursion is impossible and I must use this as a proxy.
-This program will print out the 10th fibonacci numbner, or it can be changed to print any other fibonacci number by invoking the `Fibonacci` function with a different argument.
+This program will print out the 10th fibonacci number, or it can be changed to print any other fibonacci number by invoking the `Fibonacci` function with a different argument.
 ```
 // prog.lox
 fun Fibonacci(n) {